mikkeschiren/impono-presentation/PITCHME.md

 ![Image-Absolute](assets/impono_logo.png)

 ---
-# An open source tag manager
+## An open source tag manager

 Think Google Tag Manager, without Google, and without privacy issues.

 ---

-# What is a tag manager?
+## What is a tag manager?

 Tags refer to Ad tags – but the use case is much bigger than that.
 More or less: add whatever you neeed to whatever you want, with one script.

 ---
+# Use case: Matomo

+---
+# Use case: A/B testing

+---
+# Silly  Live demo